iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

           volumes:
           - name: mysql-persistent-storage
             persistentVolumeClaim:
-              claimName: iomesh-mysql-pvc # pvc from iomesh created above 啥啥啥啥意思
+              claimName: iomesh-mysql-pvc
     ```

-2. Run the following command to apply the YAML file.
+4. Run the following command to apply the YAML file.

     ```bash
     kubectl apply -f mysql-deployment.yaml
     ```

-## Operating MySQL Data
+Once done, persistent volumes will be created by IOMesh for each MySQL pod, and each persistent volume will have configurations such as filetype and replication factor as configured in the StorageClass.

 You can expand, snapshot, or clone persistent volumes where MySQL data are located.
 For details, refer to [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)